Last updated: January 1, 2016 (1 month ago)

 The first bottom line is personal transformative growth and the recognition of the divine that exists in all of us and our planet.
 The community thus has a spiritual, though non-denominational, basis.
 Our intention is fundamentally outward focused, with the intent to interact and influence society in positive ways.

 The second is social sustainability and connection.
-This incorporates facilitating people from different ages, backgrounds and economic circumstances, setting a minimum community size of 12.
+This incorporates facilitating people from different ages, backgrounds and economic circumstances, setting a community size of 12 or more.
 It incorporates governance that is honouring to all, recognising the need to be heard; and communication and conflict resolution skills.

-The third is economic sustainability, which incorporates desirable industry that supports our mission, as well as growing non-currency based internal economies, leading to an eventual grace economy.
+The third is economic sustainability, which incorporates desirable industry that supports individual economic sustainability as well as our larger mission.
+We also seek the growth of non-currency based internal economies, exploring the grace economy.

 The fourth is environmental sustainability, which incorporates food production on our rural site; water gathering, treatment, and dispersal; ecological building design, construction, and refurbishments; and renewable energy.